 We could never fully trust the information it provided, mostly because the existing software could not scan both structured and unstructured data or data in languages other than English.

-These problems would result in an incomplete and erroneous data inventory, which proved to be detrimental to the success of any privacy program.
+These problems would result in an incomplete and erroneous data inventory, which proved detrimental to any privacy program’s success.

 That is why we have invested in building a DPM data Discovery software we can trust.
-This way, Privacy teams do not have to rely on anyone in the company to correctly provide information about the types of personal data they store and use, they can search and discover personal data independently.
+This way, privacy teams do not have to rely on anyone in the company to provide information about the types of personal data they store and use correctly.
+They can search and discover personal data independently.

 Data Discovery and GDPR